 A. Preserving Liquidity in Inflationary Conditions

-• Example: A restaurant chain optimizing supply chain payments to maintain cash reserves.
+- Example: A restaurant chain optimizing supplier payment cycles to maintain stable cash reserves amid food price inflation.

 B. Managing Rising Interest Rates on Debt

-• Example: A real estate developer refinancing loans to mitigate rising interest rates.
+- Example: A real estate developer refinancing fixed-rate loans to lock in predictable repayment schedules.

 C. Hedging Strategies Against Inflation